AI Agency Cash Flow: How to Manage Money When You're Growing Fast (And Avoid Running Out)

 Retainer vs Project Billing — Cash Flow Characteristics

-The cash flow advantage of retainer-based billing over project-based billing is substantial and well-documented.
+The cash flow advantage of retainer-based billing over project-based billing is substantial and well-documented across professional services.
 Retainer clients pay monthly, typically on a predictable schedule, creating a base of recurring revenue that makes cash flow planning possible.
 Project-based billing is inherently lumpy — revenue arrives in chunks when projects close and milestones are reached, creating month-to-month revenue variability that can swing dramatically based on whether any large projects happen to close in a given month.

 For AI agency cash flow health, the target is to have at least 60 to 70% of monthly revenue coming from retainer clients before the end of the agency's first year.
 This provides a predictable base that makes it possible to make financial commitments (contractor agreements, tool investments, salary) with confidence.
 The remaining 30 to 40% from project work becomes upside rather than the primary revenue variable.